Rights and Responsibilities

 The Office of the Registrar can place an account on academic hold.
 Registration for classes is precluded until any pending matter with the office is settled.

 The collections holds will permanently remain on a student account.
 Any student wishing to return to the University must pay in full all of their estimated charges prior to registration.
-Clearance to return to the University is issued by the Accounts Receivable Department.
+Clearance to return to the University is issued by the Student Accounts area in the Office of Financial Services.

 Credit Balance Hold